Practical Guides

 Is Golf Expensive in Scotland?

 The short answer is no — if you know where to look.
 Scotland has some of the most expensive golf on earth and some of the cheapest.
-This is the honest breakdown.
+The full breakdown by tier.

 No — if you know where to look.
 Golf in Scotland ranges from £15 at a council course to £295 at the Old Course St Andrews.
 Most visitor rounds sit somewhere between £25 and £80, which compares very well to comparable courses in England, Ireland, or the United States.
 The expensive reputation comes from the headline prices at the famous five or six marquee names.
 It doesn't reflect what most people actually pay.